Pylons/pyramid/docs/narr/views.rst

 configuration`.
 View configuration via route configuration is performed in one of the following two ways:

-- by using the :meth:`repoze.bfg.configuration.Configurator.add_route`
+- by using the :meth:`pyramid.configuration.Configurator.add_route`
   method to create a route with a ``view`` argument.

 - by adding a ``<route>`` declaration that uses a ``view`` attribute to